cozheyuanzhangde/MinRecorder/README.md

 # MinRecorder
-Minimal Screen Recorder for Windows.
+Minimal Screen Recorder for Windows based on FFmpeg.